-Members of the Seminary community, visitors and guests are strongly encouraged to report any emergencies and criminal activity to the Gordon College Police or the Hamilton Police Department.
-Criminal activity may also be reported to the Student Life Services.
-Gordon College Police operates twenty-four hours a day, seven days a week.
+Members of the Seminary community, visitors and guests are strongly encouraged to report any emergencies and criminal activity to the Security Administrator or the Jacksonville Sheriff's Department.

 To report an emergency from any Seminary extension phone or outside phone, dial 911.
-You will be connected with the Hamilton Emergency Center Dispatcher.